Miley Stewart: Backstory

-Miley was born on November 23, 1992 (Cyrus's real birth date), in the fictional town of Crowley Corners in Buford County, Tennessee.
+Miley was born on November 23, 1992 (Cyrus' real birth date), in the fictional town of Crowley Corners in Buford County, Tennessee.
 Miley received a love for music from her father, who was a popular country music star.
 Her parents recognized Miley's potential and gave her a guitar on December 25, 2000.
 This event is shown in the episode "I Am Hannah, Hear Me Croak" when Miley views it on her laptop.

-By the time she was 12 years old, Miley had become a famous pop star under the stage name "Hannah Montana."
+By the time she was 12 years old, Miley had become a famous pop star under the stage name Hannah Montana.
 She goes to great lengths to disguise herself as Hannah in order to keep her true identity a secret, because she is worried that if people knew her secret they would like her just because she's famous.
 Before revealing her secret in I'll Always Remember You, it is mentioned by Jackson, Sienna and Rico that the only people to know about her secret beside her family are Lilly and Oliver, her former bodyguard Roxy, her ex-boyfriend Jake, her current boyfriend Jesse, Sienna and all of Crowley Corners, Tennessee.
 However, in the episode "Hannah Montana to the Principal's Office" it is shown that the President of the United States knows her secret.